penagantiramdurgaprasad-stack/DSA---JAVA/DSA/dsa/java/twoPointer/README.md

 # Two Pointers - DSA (Java)
-This folder contains String based data structures and algorithm problems commonly asked in interviews.
+This folder contains Two Pointers based data structures and algorithm problems commonly asked in interviews.

 # When to Use
 - Sorted Arrays and Strings